Natterhorn/mcp-vods/README.md

 This link doesn't appear if `noApprove` flag is set on the contributor.\
 Click on the link and you will see the provisional video you added.\
 You will then be able to approve it or delete it.

-## Logging

-There is some logging going on when matches are added/edited/deleted.\
-Log file can be found in `data\log-{{DATE}}.data`.
-This will automatically create a new log file each month of the year.

-There is also report file in `data\reports.data`.\
-This one has info from users on incorrect matches.
-E.g. if a wrong winner was set, or some character is incorrect.\
-Useful to peek and fix some matches once in a while.

-## Backend structure

-Just an express website.\
-Underscore.js is used for page templating.